 It is well known that the addition of fixed acid to blood or blood-plasma produces a much smaller change in its reaction than if the same amount of acid were added to pure water.
 The difference depends upon the fact that blood, or plasma, contains substances which react with the acid to form compounds dissociating to a very slight extent and, therefore, setting free very few H ions.
-In virtue of their action in stabilising the reaction of the blood, and in preventing any gross change in its reaction when acid is added to it, these substances have been termed "buffer" substances.
-This buffer action was formerly attributed (Moore and Wilson, 1906) to the proteins in the plasma, but L. J. Henderson (1908) has shown that the power of protein to react with weak acids or alkalies does not come into play, except to a very limited extent, so long as the H ion concentration of the blood is within the limits compatible with life.
+In virtue of their action in stabilising the reaction of the blood, and in preventing any gross change in its reaction when acid is added to it, these substances have been termed 'buffer' substances.
+This buffer action was formerly attributed (Moore and Wilson, 1906) to the proteins in the plasma, but L. J. Henderson (1908) has shown that the power of protein to react with weak acids or alkalies does not come into play, except to a very limited extent, so long as the H. ion concentration of the blood is within the limits compatible with life.
 The only buffer substance of practical importance present in blood-plasma is sodium bicarbonate.
 When a fixed acid is added to blood, it reacts with sodium bicarbonate, setting free carbonic acid, but, owing to the very slight dissociation of H2CO3, the addition of a considerable amount of strong acid, and therefore of a large number of free H. ions, results in a very slight change in its reaction.

-Hence the reaction of the blood, as L. J. Henderson and Hasselbalch (1912) have shown, is represented by the equation $C{\rm H} = K{\mbox{NaHCO}3}^{\mbox{H.CO}3}$, in which the numerator indicates the concentration of HCO $3$ ions, and is proportional to the tension of carbonic acid in the blood, the denominator is the amount of sodium bicarbonate in the plasma, and K is the dissociation constant of H_2CO_3 .
+Hence the reaction of the blood, as L. J. Henderson and Hasselbalch (1912) have shown, is represented by the equation $C{\mu} = K \frac{H_2CO_3}{NaHCO_3}$ , in which the numerator indicates the concentration of HCO3 ions, and is proportional to the tension of carbonic acid in the blood, the denominator is the amount of sodium bicarbonate in the plasma, and K is the dissociation constant of $H{\circ}CO{\circ}$ .

-The addition of carbonic acid to blood in vitro alters its reaction solely by increasing the number of H· and HCO3 ions, whereas fixed acid, when added to blood, increases its H· ion concentration by reacting with sodium bicarbonate, thereby lessening the amount of this salt in the plasma, and at the same time increasing the carbonic acid in the blood.
+The addition of carbonic acid to blood in vitro alters its reaction solely by increasing the number of $H^{\bullet}$ and $HCO_3$ ions, whereas fixed acid, when added to blood, increases its $H^{\bullet}$ ion . concentration by reacting with sodium bicarbonate, thereby lessening the amount of this salt in the plasma, and at the same time increasing the carbonic acid in the blood.
 It is clear that, if the tension of carbonic acid in the blood is kept constant, the reaction of the blood will vary inversely with the amount of sodium bicarbonate in the plasma, and that, on the other hand, if the bicarbonate remains unchanged, the reaction of the blood varies with the tension of carbonic acid.

-When the blood is circulating in the body, the respiratory centre at once reacts to the slightest rise in the H· ion concentration of the blood, whether this is effected by an increase in the numerator or a decrease in the denominator of the equation $C{\rm H} = K \frac{H{\rm a} CO{\rm a}}{NaHCO{\rm a}}$; and, if the centre remains efficient, the reaction of the blood cannot alter greatly until the bicarbonate has almost entirely disappeared.
-For this reason, the bicarbonate of the blood has been termed its "alkali-reserve" (Van Slyke).
+When the blood is circulating in the body, the respiratory centre at once reacts to the slightest rise in the H• ion concentration of the blood, whether this is effected by an increase in the numerator or a decrease in the denominator of the equation $C{\rm H} = K \frac{H_2 CO_3}{NaHCO_3}$ ; and, if the centre remains efficient, the reaction of the blood cannot alter greatly, provided the bicarbonate factor has not been greatly decreased.
+For this reason, the bicarbonate of the blood has been termed its 'alkali-reserve' (Van Slyke).